kosullivan91/IT-145/pseudocode/petCheckIn.md

         IF availableSpace is TRUE and exitingCustomer is FALSE THEN CALL createPet
         ENDIF

+        // Determine and set the duration of the pet's stay PRINT "How many days will the pet be staying with us?"
+        INPUT number of days
+        CALL setDaysStay with argument of number of days INPUT

     // Determine whether boarding space is available and return boolean result function checkAvailability(petType):